 You can access a list of available shortcut by clicking on your user profile icon at the bottom left, then select Keyboard shortcuts.

-If colors rendered by Chrome look off (e.g. bright red becomes a tone of brown), try this:
+If colors rendered by Chrome look off (e.g. bright red becomes a tone of brown), try disabling the color profiles for all displays.
+You can do so in Settings / Color.

 Persistently disabling Bluetooth across reboots is not trivial on some Ubuntus (I'm using 16.04 LTS).